 As of December 9, 2020, new guidance from the California Department of Public Health allows playgrounds to reopen under the Regional Stay-at-Home Order.
 Visitors to the playgrounds are asked to follow health guidelines and wear a mask, stay 6 feet from others not in your household, and wash/sanitize hands before and after use.

 How can I volunteer?

 The County has shared some ways community members can assist with efforts to minimize the spread of COVID-19 by volunteering or donating.
 The most effective ways to support non-profit organizations is through monetary donations.
 OC United Way and Orange County Community Foundation have established monetary funds to support local non-profits and individuals within Orange County.
 Monetary donations are the best way to provide support for our local food banks, including OC Food Bank and Second Harvest Food Bank.
 For information about volunteering for a non-profit, visit oneoc.org.
-In addition, if you have a donation, you can contact the City of Irvine COVID-19 Hotline at 949-724-8250 or email at email@example.com.
+In addition, if you have a donation, you can contact the City of Irvine COVID-19 Helpline at 949-724-8250 or email at email@example.com.